Leadership Coaching for Executives through Mentoring

 Increases productivity and performance

 When leaders develop their skills through coaching, it has a positive impact on the engagement levels of the employees who report to them, a key factor in productivity and performance.
 Be careful, though.
 The opposite is true as well — management that is mediocre or worse results in disengaged employees.
-In fact, managers account for at least 70% of the variance in employee engagement scores across business units, according to Gallup
+In fact, managers account for at least 70% of the variance in employee engagement scores across business units, according to Gallup.

 Leaders with well-developed leadership skills have the ability to work with individuals to help them make the most out of their potential.
 They also are able to help teams to collaborate effectively and inspire everyone to work together toward a common goal — all of which are crucial to high productivity and performance.